CMMS Software Buyer's Guide

-Asset Essentials from Dude Solutions is a mid-priced SaaS CMMS ideal for organizations of all sizes.
+Asset Essentials from Dude Solutions is a mid-priced SaaS CMMS solution ideal for organizations of all sizes.
 It can be accessed on-premises or as a web-hosted application and specializes in education, healthcare, government, senior living and manufacturing.

-Users of Asset Essentials (previously known as Bigfoot CMMS) can expect the system to organize work orders, increase asset lifespans, improve return-on-asset, manage inventory, improve efficiency and promote technology use in business applications.
+Users of Asset Essentials (previously known as Bigfoot CMMS) can expect the software to organize work orders, increase asset lifespans, improve return-on-asset, manage inventory, improve efficiency and promote technology use in business applications.
 It offers maintenance scheduling, inventory management, work order management, document management, asset management, a mobile app and business intelligence.

-Oracle’s enterprise asset management solution aims to improve organizational productivity, speed up work orders, manage inventory, manage fleets and perform facility maintenance management.
+Oracle’s enterprise asset management software aims to improve organizational productivity, speed up work orders, manage inventory, manage fleets and perform facility maintenance management.
 Some of its key features include asset lifecycle management, work order management, inventory management, maintenance management, vehicle management, facilities management and numerous integrations.

 Infor EAM is designed for SMBs to large-scale enterprises and is available on all operating systems.
 It can be deployed on-premises or as a web-hosted SaaS platform.
 It specializes in construction, life sciences, municipalities, chemicals, life sciences, manufacturing, healthcare, oil and gas, hospitality, facilities and the public sector.

-This CMMS offers fleet management, asset lifecycle management, work order processing, inventory control, maintenance plans and MRO capabilities.
+This CMMS system offers fleet management, asset lifecycle management, work order processing, inventory control, maintenance plans and MRO capabilities.
 It aims to optimize asset lifecycles, improve fleet management, efficiently manage maintenance plans and manage facilities.

 The CMMS/EAM from CHAMPS is ideal for mid-range and enterprise organizations.
 It provides better asset availability, lower labor costs, more consistent revenue generation, improved regulatory compliance and informed business decision making through data.